 Even if you avoid these items, you can develop a clog if you pass food into the unit too rapidly.
 Another common source of clogging is inadequate use of water, which can leave food stuck in the drain line.
 Many people also experience problems when they drop a non-food item down their disposal.
 Likely items include jewelry, utensils, bottle tops, and sponges.

-Do-It-Yourself Steps During a Clogging Emergency
+Do-It-Yourself Repair for a Clogging Emergency

 For the safety’s sake, any attempt to unclog your garbage disposal must start with turning off the electrical power.
 The switch for the unit is probably nearby, mounted on a wall or under a cabinet.
 Once you turn the power off, you might want to tape down the switch as an added precaution.
 If you can’t find the local source of electricity, disable the unit at your household breaker box.
 Even with the power cut off, never stick your hand down into the grinding chamber.